 Stranger Things has released two teasers so far for Season 4, plus one "behind-the-scenes" glimpse.

 The first came on Sept.
 30, 2019, when Netflix announced an overarching deal with the Duffer Brothers.
 As part of that deal, Season 4 was a go.
-That being said, there wasn't much in the way of details.
+That said, there wasn't much in the way of details in the teaser.

 Two weeks later, fans got a look at the cast coming together for the season's first table read.
-Note David Harbour's shaved head, showing filming for his scenes had already begun.
+Note David Harbour's shaved head, indicating filming for his scenes had already begun.

 'Stranger Things 4' Cast